cronenberg64/my_portfolio/README.md

-# My Portfolio
+# Jonathan Setiawan - Portfolio

-A modern, responsive portfolio website showcasing my work as a student and aspiring developer.
+A modern, responsive portfolio website showcasing Jonathan Setiawan's work as a student and aspiring developer.

-## About Me

-- I'm a student majoring in **Information System Science & Engineering** at **Ritsumeikan University**
-- Currently learning **AI, Machine Learning, and Data Science**
-- Interested in **Data Science, Machine Learning, and Robotics**
-- I love reading books, working out, and watching anime in my spare time

 ## Features